jimyoshida/self-taught-devops/SWE-History.md

 🌏🔒TLS 1.3 was defined in RFC 8446 in August 2018.

 🌏cURL 7.66, released 11 September 2019, supports HTTP/3 (and thus QUIC).

+🌏WebAssembly became a World Wide Web Consortium recommendation on 5 December 2019.

 The Rust for Linux project was announced in 2020 in the Linux kernel mailing list with goals of leveraging Rust's memory safety to reduce bugs when writing kernel drivers.